Give Breast Cancer the Boot

 Two awards of up to $100,000 and several of up to $50,000 in direct costs will be made.
 Budgets should not include indirect costs.

-The award term is September 1, 2016 to August 31, 2017.
-Funding will be allocated in two six-month segments.
+The award term is September to August and is allocated in two six-month segments.
 The second segment is contingent upon receipt of a satisfactory six-month progress report.
 No-cost extensions (carry-forward) will not be allowed.

 Review criteria will include:

 - For research-based projects: significance and impact of research.